cyber-archangel/product-manager-spring-mvc-project/README.md

 # product-manager-spring-mvc-project
 <h3>Web application that allows to manage products.
-The user can create and delete different products.
+The user can create & delete different them.
 Also implemented an opportunity to search products by keyword.</h3>
 <h2>Overview:</h2>
 <ul>
   <li><h2>Structure</h2>